zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 ## Notes

-Build instance methods that extend a basic AR class (understand that as a model AR classes interact with our database but can still function as normal classes and provide abstractions ontop of the data)
+Build instance methods that extend a basic AR class (remind them that as a model AR classes interact with our database but can still function as normal classes and provide abstractions ontop of the data.
+They've done this previously in sinatra so they are familiar with AR)

 AR models provide an abstraction for our database and persistance and lots of logic and functionality relating to the data our models provide to our application.

 Our database might have a first_name and last_name column, which AR provides access to with first_name, and last_name readers/writers, but if we wanted to print a full_name, we'd build a full_name instance method that combines the first_name and last_name, so our models aren't just data, but also we build these sort of data helper methods.

-In order to make an AR model, we need a database table.
-AR uses migrations.
-Let's make a migration file.
+First we need a table, so let's make a migration (they've done this before!)

 001_create_posts.rb